5 Lessons From Founding Tech Groups + Memoir

 - X: I really did a mistake by letting refugees from rp room here.

 Below is an example of an average day in that group.
-We were discussing a C++ algorithm but one of the regular member posted the benchmark done on Microsoft Windows.
-Seeing it was done on Windows, we started bantering with him.
-Saying that opinion of a Windows user is invalid.
+We were discussing a C++ algorithm but B posted the benchmark done on Microsoft Windows.
+Seeing it was done on Windows, we started bantering with B. Saying that opinion of a Windows user is invalid.

 Empirical Study To Measure Influence